petros-d/docs/cloud/develop-project.md

 1. Open the `.env` file in your Astronomer project directory.
 2. Add your environment variables to the `.env` file.
-3. Rebuild your image by running `astro dev start --env .env`.
+3. Rebuild your image by running `astrocloud dev start --env .env`.

 When setting environment variables in your `.env` file, use the following format: